 Hickey points out that Dylan’s lyrics are very different from Guthrie, Seeger or Berry, because they come more from Beat poetry than from folklore.
 Allen Ginsberg is in the video for a reason.

 As with all Dylan songs, it’s easy to hyperfocus on the lyrics, but this is a song first and foremost.
-Western music notation maybe not the best medium for Bob’s singing, but I did my best.
+Western music notation may not be the best medium for Bob’s singing, but I did my best.

 The form grows out of the twelve bar blues.
 Here’s a simple blues in A: